awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-event-structure.md

 ### Request event fields<a name="request-event-fields"></a>

 Request event object data is contained in two subobjects: `config` \(`Records.cf.config`\) and `request` \(`Records.cf.request`\)\.
-The following lists describe each subobject’s fields\.
+The following lists describe each subobject's fields\.

 #### Fields in the config object<a name="request-event-fields-config"></a>

 The following list describes the fields in the `config` object \(`Records.cf.config`\)\.

 **`distributionDomainName` \(read\-only\)**
-The domain name of the distribution that’s associated with the request\.
+The domain name of the distribution that's associated with the request\.

 **`distributionID` \(read\-only\)**
-The ID of the distribution that’s associated with the request\.
+The ID of the distribution that's associated with the request\.

 **`eventType` \(read\-only\)**
-The type of trigger that’s associated with the request: `viewer-request` or `origin-request`\.
+The type of trigger that's associated with the request: `viewer-request` or `origin-request`\.

 **`requestId` \(read\-only\)**
 An encrypted string that uniquely identifies a viewer\-to\-CloudFront request\.
 The `requestId` value also appears in CloudFront access logs as `x-edge-request-id`\.
 For more information, see [Configuring and using standard logs \(access logs\)](AccessLogs.md) and [Standard log file fields](AccessLogs.md#BasicDistributionFileFormat)\.